magic-wormhole/magic-wormhole/docs/api.md

 bits of entropy.
 The initiating program should display this code to the user, who should transcribe it to the receiving user, who gives it to the Receiver object by calling `set_code()`.
-The receiving program can also use `input_code_with_completion()` to use a readline-based input function: this offers tab completion of allocated channel-ids and known codewords.
+The receiving program can also use `input_code()` to use a readline-based input function: this offers tab completion of allocated channel-ids and known codewords.

 Alternatively, the human users can agree upon an invitation code themselves, and provide it to both programs later (both sides call `set_code()`).
 They